freon4dsl/Freon4dsl/notes/lionweb.md

 #### Standard Libraries
 Freon has an explicit notion of standard library, where e.g. limited values are kept.
 LionWeb has no such thing defined, although it can be done in LionWeb by providing a model with the predefined elements.
+- Current;ly needs to generate a "stdlib" M1 model with each metamodel.

 #### Enumerations vs Limiteds
-Enumerations in LionWeb are DataTypes, in Frem Limiteds are concepts.
+Enumerations in LionWeb are DataTypes, in Freon Limiteds are concepts.

 - [ ] Option 1
    - Map limited to Concept in LionWeb
    - Map Enumeration to Limited in LionWeb
-   - Problem: LionWeb.Enumeration => Freon.Limited => LionWeb.Concept
+   - Problem 2-way: LionWeb.Enumeration => Freon.Limited => LionWeb.Concept

 - [ ] Option 2
    - Simplify Limited to Enumeration in Freon (**My Choice: Jos**)